-While Texas State does not require applicants to submit an admission essay, it is highly recommended.
+An essay is not required for admission, but it is highly recommended.
 Topics A, B and C are the same topics found on the ApplyTexas application and prompts 1-5 are found on Coalition for College.
 If you choose to submit an admission essay, select one of these topics.
 Essays may be submitted through your ApplyTexas or Coalition account, or by email.

 Essay Topics - through Spring 2022

-Some students have an identity, an interest, or a talent that defines them in an essential way.
-If you are one of these students, then tell us about yourself.
+Most students have an identity, an interest, or a talent that defines them in an essential way.
+Tell us about yourself.